hemangandhi/Bletchley_Park/README.md

 We will use weather reports in English for the messages so that the potential words will be fewer.

-#The structure
+#The structure (and details)

 The following classes will exist:
 - A rotor class
   - Create rotor will be here.
+(Char [] -> Circular linked list)
 - An enigma class
+  - Rotors would have to move to a start state.
+(Init with 3 rotors and 3 chars for the starting state.)
   - Encrypt will be here.
-- A driver with a decrypt.
+This would take messages as a linked-list of chars and output an encoded copy.
+  - Decode will be here to decode given a state.